Hemant-29/The_Store_App/README.md

 ### Backend

-The backend includes a `vercel.json` file for deployment configuration.
-It can be deployed to services like Vercel or Heroku.
+The Backend server of this project is hosted on the Render platform

 ### Frontend

-The frontend is optimized for deployment using Vite and can be hosted on platforms like Vercel or Netlify.
+The frontend is optimized for deployment using Vite and is currently hosted on platforms - Vercel.

 ---